jeffh1cks/4420/pages/week2.md

 I need to create API call to Ledger to get functionality of the user purchasing an NFT.
 <br/>
 <br/>
-After getting the functionality of my MongoDB working, compare the performance between this database and our database in SQLITE3.
-Also, compare the two databases when more users and NFTs are added (vertical scaling).
+After getting the functionality of my MongoDB working, I will go back and create a microservice for my sqlite3 data that I am accessing right now locally.
 <br/>
 <br/>
 I need to create the front-end for my final lab that will look similar to Lab 2 that was using SQLITE3, but will be calling my API to query my MongoDB database to retrieve/insert new owners or nfts.
 I want to also create documents for my API that a user can access to see how to correctly call my API.